liek51/civet/docs/civet_XML.md

 across multiple cluster nodes).

 The `error_strings` attribute allows specifying a comma-separated list of strings.
-If specified and the tool’s stderr output contains any of the strings, the tool is deemed to have failed, even if its last command returns a zero exit status.
+If specified and the tool's stderr output contains any of the strings, the tool is deemed to have failed, even if its last command returns a zero exit status.